easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 Handles the downloading of HLS scenes based on the selected tiles, with the [ipfs CLI tool](https://docs.ipfs.tech/reference/kubo/cli/#ipfs).
 It retrieves the assets associated with each tile from IPFS and saves them to the local directory for further processing.
 This script ensures that all necessary HLS data is available locally for subsequent steps in the pipeline.

-**When to run:** This script should be run after selecting the AOI to download the required HLS data.
+**When to run:** After selecting the AOI to download the required HLS data.

 > Note: This script is optional and can be used as an alternative to the `retrieve_hls_scenes.py` script.
 It can also be used as an auxiliary tool to help identify and download HLS scenes from IPFS using the ipfs CLI tool directly.